abhinavpeddi95/Sentiment-Analysis-of-Financial-News/README.md

 The dataset used in this project is sourced from the Sentiment Analysis of Financial News.
 It includes information such as time, headline, description.

 # Project Structure
-The repository is structured as follows:
+<b>cnbc_headlines.csv</b>: The file contains the dataset used for training and testing the models of cnbc headlines
+<b> guardian_headlines</b>: The file contains the dataset used for training and testing the models of gaurdian headlines

-<b>Seoul_bike_prediction.csv</b>: This file contains the dataset used for training and testing the models.
-To view the dataset click [here](https://drive.google.com/file/d/1lfgJXAJJIYmSJq6Tj4feqPBUQfEBndh6/view?usp=drive_link)
+<b> reuters_headlines</b>: The file contains the dataset used for training and testing the models of reuters headlines

-<b>Seoul_bike_prediction.ipynb</b>: This directory contains Jupyter notebooks used for data exploration, preprocessing, model training, and evaluation.
+<b>financial_news.ipynb</b>: This file contains Jupyter notebooks used for data exploration, preprocessing, model training, and evaluation.

 # Requirements
 To run the code in this repository, you need the following dependencies: